Surfing in Central America

 Bocas del Toro (Panama)

 A chain of Caribbean islands offering unbelievably glassy reef setups, playful bowls, and hollow waves like Bluff Beach and Paunch.
-Best in the Caribbean swell season.
+Bluff Beach is a true swell magnet, drawing consistent surf during the Caribbean swell season.
 These surf spots are surrounded by tropical lands and are near Bastimentos Island National Marine Park.

 Santa Catalina (Panama – Pacific)